openedx/open-edx-proposals/oeps/oep-0024-bp-rate-limiting.rst

 Open questions:

+* What about rate limiting is in scope for this OEP?
 * What/how do we set the initial rate limit at?
+** Should we set a global rate limit?
 * What is the process for increasing a rate limit?
 * What is the process for scaling down a rate limit?
 * What about different types of users?
 (Service, super, normal, etc.)